opencog/matrix/design/Design-similarity.md

 higher analysis layers could be stacked on top of.
 The base class consisted of these parts:

- 1) Get the types of the left and reight vertexes, and the edge.
+ 1) Get the types of the left and right vertexes, and the edge.
  2) Given an edge, get the left and right vertexes.
- 3) Given the matrix, get left and right marginals (edges with the left or right vertexes replaced by wild-cards).
+ 3) Given the matrix, get left and right wild-cards (marginals; edges with the left or right vertexes replaced by wild-cards).
  4) A list of all edges.
  5) Ability to get all edges from a StorageNode
  6) Delete all edges (and the correspodning entries in a StorageNode)